pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

 ---

 David Kalisch looked skeptically at the meeting briefing on his desk.
 "Special Offer!
 Today only!
-Census infrastrcture only $9.6 million dollars!"
+Census infrastructure only $9.6 million dollars!"

 "That feels a little too good to be true," thought Kalisch, checking his books.
 He remembered a public transport ticketing system costing about a [150 times that](https://sites.google.com/site/cheaperthanmyki/).
 But then again he remembered *that* government had to replace another ticketing system that had been working perfectly well for years, a difficult task indeed, whereas sites like Magebook handled *much* more than 23 million users every day, so maybe $9.6 million dollars was right after all.
 And this *was* from a Dark Demographer approved company; they had helped develop a machine that is now [the best cancer diagnostician on the planet](http://www.wired.co.uk/article/ibm-watson-medical-doctor) and sold it to a health insurance company that was known for [treating its customers terribly when diagnosed with cancer](http://www.reuters.com/article/us-wellpoint-breastcancer-idUSTRE63M5D420100423).
 He pressed the button on his intercom; "Kevin, send the representatives from IBM in, please."